jwilsson/spotify-web-api-php/docs/method-reference/SpotifyWebAPI.md

 * `$options` **array** - Optional.
 Options for the results.
     * int limit Optional.
 Limit the number of tracks.
     * int offset Optional.
 Number of tracks to skip.
-    * mixed time_range Optional.
+    * string time_range Optional.
 Over what time frame the data is calculated.
 See Spotify API docs for more info.

 #### Return values